 - 9.1 In cases where it is not possible to provide facilities on or off site a financial contribution will be required to mitigate this. - 9.2 Payment of financial contributions will normally be expected upon commencement of development.
-There may however be circumstances where payments can occur at different stages during development, such as upon first legal completion. - 9.3 All Planning Obligation Agreements will include trigger dates for the payment of financial contributions in addition to specifying time scales for spending of contributions. - 9.4 All financial contributions received by the City Council will be held in separate departmental accounts by the department that will assign contributions to the capital programme.
-Any contributions that remain unspent at the end of the time period specified in the planning agreement may be repaid upon request by the developer.
+There may however be circumstances where payments can occur at different stages during development, such as upon first legal completion. - 9.3 All Section 106 Agreements will include trigger dates for the payment of financial contributions in addition to specifying time scales for spending of contributions. - 9.4 All financial contributions received by the City Council will be held in separate departmental accounts by the department that will assign contributions to the capital programme.
+Any contributions that remain unspent at the end of the time period specified in the planning agreement may be repaid to the developer upon their request.
+Clauses specifying that the Council will repay any leftover sums plus interest will only be inserted into the Section 106 Agreement at the developers express request.

-9.5 Appendix A contains a Financial Contribution Matrix that will be updated on an annual basis to reflect current costs.
+9.5 Appendix A contains a Financial Contribution Matrix that will be updated on an annual basis using the Retail Prices Index to reflect current costs.
 Unless stated otherwise the formulae for calculating contributions will remain the same and only the figures will be updated.